 I must admit to having initially glanced over Evilenko on the dvd shelves, dismissing it because of the headlined name of Malcolm McDowell.
 McDowell, fine actor as he can be, has appeared in some rather trashy films since the 1990s, such that one failed to think beyond the B budget ghetto of McDowell’s career to be able to appreciate Evilenko for a better film than that.
 In watching, it is not long before Evilenko belies the cheap thriller it seemed to be at the outset.
 David Grieco has gone on location in the real former Soviet Union (the film is a Russian co-production), which adds an immense degree of conviction that the film would not otherwise have had.
 Malcolm McDowell gives an excellent performance, which is well balanced by a tight-lipped Marton Csokas as the pursuing nemesis.

-The Andrei Chikatilo case was also depicted in the American-made tv movie Citizen X (1995), where Chikatilo was played by Jeffrey DeMunn and loosely rewritten in Child 44 (2015) set during the Stalinist era.
+The Andrei Chikatilo case was also depicted in the American-made tv movie Citizen X (1995), where Chikatilo was played by Jeffrey DeMunn; loosely rewritten in Child 44 (2015), a police procedural set during the Stalinist era; and in the 16-episode Russian-made tv series Chikatilo (2021-2) where the role was played by Dmitry Nagiyev.

 David Grieco next made The Machination (2016) about the true-life murder of film director Pier Paolo Pasolini.